Frequently Asked Questions about Submissions

-In case of technical problems, please contact the responsible AIS review coordinator.
+In case of technical problems, please contact the ICIS 2020 review coordinators at ICIS2020ReviewCoord@gmail.com.
 Please carbon-copy your responsible track chairs.

 My paper got accepted.
 Do I have to present my paper at the conference?

 At least one author of every accepted submission and all members of every accepted panel must present at ICIS 2020.
 Authors should be prepared to present their papers or participate in panels at any time during the conference.
-Failure to comply with this requirement will result in removal of papers or panelists from the ICIS 2020 Proceedings.
-Note that the ICIS single airtime policy will be enforced, which means that any one person can only present one paper OR participate in one panel.
+Failure to comply with this requirement will result in removal of papers or panelists from the ICIS 2020 proceedings.

 My paper got accepted.
 May I opt for a discussant?

-Is it possible to exclude my paper from being printed in the proceedings?
+Is it possible to exclude my paper from the proceedings?

-No. Full research papers, research in progress papers, and teaching cases must be printed in the proceedings, which will be archived in the AIS library.
+No. Completed papers, short papers, practitioner papers, and teaching cases must be printed in the proceedings, which will be archived in the AIS library.